CUB-Computational-Tools/syllabus/docs/syallbus.md

 Complete one or both of the following lessons.
 Doing both is probably overkill if you're already familiar with the materials but may be worth doing (or skimming) if you'd like to get some additional practice.

-1. Swirl (interactive exercises from within R)
+1. Swirl (interactive exercises from within R but keeping a running tap of solutions in RMarkdown may still be useful)
   - in your RStudio console, run/complete the following
   - `install.packages("swirl")`
   - `swirl::install_course("R Programming")`